There are so many quotes I love about living an authentic life.

 Ok, if you TRULY aren’t a nice or good person, and you are WILLING to admit that, then there is some work that has to be done BEFORE you can be on the way to self-discovery.

 It is a part of self-discovery to admit you are a flawed or a difficult person, BUT the real you and the good you IS in there.
 It may be covered up in pain, hurt, anger and feeling devalued.

 PLUS, the concept that anyone can be calm, cool and collected all the time isn’t reality.

 I have seen the most self-actualized, present, and focused person lose it.

 Many of us have A LOT of emotions.

 There is nothing wrong with emotions.
-It’s when those emotions control you, and detour you from living a more healthy life, that we need to examine them.
+It’s when those emotions control you, and deter you from living a more healthy life that we need to examine them.

 Is happy all the time possible?

 Insisting on happy all the time denies the ups and downs of life.
 It isn’t sustainable.